Geerodge/georgemc.co.uk/src/newsletters/checklist-fundamental-marketing-and-seo-for-small-businesses.md

 Read more about [getting Tag Manager set up here](https://support.google.com/tagmanager/answer/6103696?hl=en), from Google.

+You can also follow my [quick Google Tag Manager and GA4 guide here](/newsletters/how-to-set-up-google-analytics-4-in-30-minutes-or-less/).

 Once that is working, you'll be able to add Google Analytics 4, and any social media pixels you need.
 Facebook, Twitter, Quora, Adwords, LinkedIn, Reddit, etc all have their own.

 This is a great in depth walk through of [setting up GA4 with Ecommerce tracking](https://www.optimizesmart.com/how-to-set-up-ecommerce-tracking-in-ga4-google-analytics-4/), if you're technically inclined.

-Otherwise I'll be more than happy to help you set this up, [contact me here](/contact/).
+Otherwise I'll be more than happy to help you set this up, just [send me a message](/contact/).

 &nbsp;